 STRENGTH TRAINING FOR MOTORSPORTS

-Take your racing or riding to another level!
+Take your racing or riding to another level By Haley Crofut

 The age-old question has been asked time and time again: What’s the best way to train for ATV or dirt bike racing?
-Repeatedly, I often see athletes being misled into thinking that “cardio” is the ONLY way to train for the sport.
+Repeatedly, I often see athletes being misled into thinking that “cardio” is the only way to train for the sport.
 Yes, cardiovascular conditioning is undoubtedly important in enduring the length of races, but it is just one aspect of a complete strength and conditioning program.
-By solely focusing on cardio, you are only engaging in one component: cardiovascular endurance, which measures the efficiency of the heart, lungs, and blood vessels in supplying oxygen to muscles during physical activity.
-What’s still missing from the puzzle is muscle endurance and muscle strength—the ability of your muscles to hold a contraction in any given position and their overall strength.
+By solely focusing on cardio, you are only engaging in one component—cardiovascular endurance, which measures the efficiency of the heart, lungs and blood vessels in supplying oxygen to the muscles during physical activity.
+What’s still missing from the puzzle are muscle endurance and muscle strength—the ability of your muscles to hold a contraction in any given position and their overall strength.
 Only performing cardio weakens your body’s potential for strength and power.

-Your body’s powerhouse during races, serving as the vital connection to your machine.
-With strong and powerful legs, hips, and butt, you gain control over your machine, rather than the other way around.
+Your body is a powerhouse during races, serving as the vital connection to your machine.
+With strong and powerful legs, hips and butt, you gain control over your machine rather than the other way around.
 These muscle groups play a crucial role in shifting gears, applying brakes, maintaining stability during leans, achieving balance, controlling your standing position, and assisting in extricating your machine from stuck or flipped situations.

-Best Exercises: Power cleans, power snatches, squat and squat variations, lunges and lunge variations, deadlifts and deadlift variations.
+Best exercises: Power cleans, power snatches, squat and squat variations, lunges and lunge variations, and deadlifts and deadlift variations.

 DON’T FORGET THE CORE

-Comprising not only the abdominals but also the low back, your core is defined as the ‘wrapping’ around the midsection from front to back.
+Comprising not only the abdominals but also the lower back, your core is defined as the “wrapping” around the midsection from front to back.
 It serves as your foundation and center of mass, providing the necessary posture to maintain during a race.
-Furthermore, the core enables you to lean, balance, brace, and generate force.
+Furthermore, the core enables you to lean, balance, brace and generate force.

-Best Exercises: All Olympic lifts as well as core specific exercise including ab crunch and crunch variations, plank and plank variations, bridges and bridge variations, bent-over exercises (i.e bent-over rows)
+Best exercises: All Olympic lifts, as well as core-specific exercises, including ab crunch and crunch variations, plank and plank variations, bridges and bridge variations, and bent-over exercises (i.e., bent-over rows).

 Before jumping into these exercises, it’s best to understand whether or not you already have developed muscular endurance and muscular strength first.
-If you do not have a clue where to begin, this is where a good trainer or coach comes into play: with an understanding of how to periodize training in the correct volume and format, a trainer can elevate you to a higher strength and conditioning level.
-It’s important to find someone with experience, education, and most importantly someone you can trust.
+If you do not have a clue where to begin, this is where a good trainer or coach comes into play—with an understanding of how to periodize training in the correct volume and format, and a trainer who can elevate you to a higher strength and conditioning level.
+It’s important to find someone with experience, education and, most important, someone you can trust.

-Make sure to go to Haley’s website at www.hcconditioning.com to see what she has to offer to athletes.
-You can also follow her on InstaGram @hcconditioning.
+Make sure to go to Haley’s website at www.hcconditionng.com to see what she has to offer to athletes.
+You can also follow her on Instagram @hcconditioning.